Title IV Student Withdrawal Policy: Graduate Students

 - The student’s last date of attendance

-When a recipient of Title IV grant(s) and/or loan(s) withdraws from NYIT during a payment period in which he/she began attendance, the college must determine the amount of the grant and/or loan assistance earned by the student as of his/her withdrawal date.
+When a recipient of Title IV grant(s) and/or loan(s) withdraws from NYIT during a payment period in which they began attendance, the college must determine the amount of the grant and/or loan assistance earned by the student as of their withdrawal date.
 This policy establishes steps that NYIT must take to ensure compliance with federal regulations.

-NYIT must always return any unearned Title IV funds that it is responsible for within 45 days of the date NYIT determined the student withdrew and offer any post-withdrawal disbursement of loan funds within 30 days of that date.
+NYIT must always return any unearned Title IV funds that it is responsible for within 45 days of the date NYIT determined the student withdrew.
+NYIT must offer any post-withdrawal disbursement of loan funds within 30 days of that date.

 Official Notification Provided

-In a case when the student provides official notification of his/her intent to withdraw, NYIT will use the date of notification as follows:
+In a case when the student provides official notification of their intent to withdraw, NYIT will use the date of notification as follows: